Ginny Scales-Medeiros: What is Normal? (novel)

-Documentary and Co-Author "What is the Electric Car?"
+What is the Electric Car? (documentary and co-author)

 Giving up gas transportation completely in 2007 in favor of all-electric vehicles, Scales-Medeiros starred in the documentary "What is the Electric Car?".
 Her collaboration with Scott DuPont continued with her Co-Authoring of the book “What is the Electric Car?” along with several other celebrities such as Jay Leno and Ed Begley Jr., Jeremy Guthrie, Larry Hagman, and Fabio each writing a chapter.

-Invention: Black Light Sunless Tanning System
+Black Light Sunless Tanning System (invention)

 An inventor with multiple patents and trademarks, her patented sunless tanning system won first place in a national contest for new ideas, and has been featured in fashion magazines, television, radio and offered in world-class spa resorts, doctors offices, sold on QVC as well as an As-Seen-TV product.

-Animal Activism
+Animal activism

 Scales-Medeiros is also an animal activist, often donating 100% of the proceeds from her book signings go to non-kill shelters.